FlowFuse/flowfuse/docs/contribute/README.md

 > **Note**
 > The `npm run dev:local` script will modify `package.json` in the `flowforge`, `flowforge-nr-launcher` and `flowforge-driver-localfs` projects.
-> DO NOT check modifications into git.
+> DO NOT check these modifications into git.

 ### Create a Stack
 You will need to setup the version(s) of Node-RED you want to use in your stacks.

-From the flowforge directory run
+From the `flowforge` directory run

 ```
 npm run install-stack --vers=2.2.2